namely/ruby-client/README.md

 ### Setting up a development environment

+After you have cloned this repo, run this setup script to set up your machine with the necessary dependencies to run and test this app:

+    % ./bin/setup

 The Namely gem uses [dotenv] to manage environment variables.
-To run the tests you'll need to create a `.env` file in the project's root directory and assign a few variables in it.

-Just take this example `.env` file and plug in appropriate values:
+Visit the `.env` file and change a plug in appropriate values:

 ```
 TEST_ACCESS_TOKEN=my-sample-access-token